Liech/Farfalle/README.md

 This is an experimental Slicer in a very rough state.

+Orchestrated by a Python Script the executable produces gcode.

 # Current Form

 * Slice with implicit surfaces for infill and plane